cityofaustin/Residential-Permitting/_project_steps/Porch-Carport-Garage/define-copy.md

 ## Zoning requirements

-Whether your project needs a permit or not, there are still zoning regulations you must follow to make sure your deck follows the City of Austin’s code.
 Zoning regulations usually apply to exterior projects and exist for your safety and the safety of your family, guests, and neighbors.
-Zoning regulations are also kept in place to ensure that Austin’s beauty is protected for many generations.
+Zoning regulations are also kept in place to ensure that Austin’s beauty is protected for many generations.&nbsp; The zoning code allows covered porches to encroach into required yard setbacks.&nbsp; Converting a covered porch into interior living space may not be possible if the covered porch encroaches into a yard setback.

 ![]({{ site.baseurl }}/assets/img/diagrams/easement-setback-impervious-cover.svg)